-The Dalhousie Association of Graduate Students in English (DAGSE) invites submissions of paper presentations for “DESIRE: An Interdisciplinary Graduate Conference.”
+The Dalhousie Association of Graduate Students in English (DAGSE) invites submissions of paper presentations for “DIS/EASE: An Interdisciplinary Graduate Conference.”
 We welcome proposals from students at all levels and in all areas of graduate study.
-This three-day conference will be held August 21-23, 2015 at Dalhousie University in Halifax, Nova Scotia, and will investigate the various origins, forms, and consequences of desire in literature, art, history, religion, politics, society, and other areas of research.
+This three-day conference will be held August 19-21, 2016 at Dalhousie University in Halifax, Nova Scotia, and will investigate the various origins, forms, and results of dis/ease in culture and society.

 Contact the organizers at email@example.com if you have questions about the conference.
 Visit the conference website at http://www.dal.ca/faculty/arts/english/news-events/dagse-conference.html.